dongyx/chtrie/README.md

 For each line, the program prints `1` if the line is in the trie.
 Otherwise, the program prints `0`.

-This example illustrates the common usage of CHTrie, e.g. how to associate additional information with a node.
+This example illustrates the common usage of CH-Trie, e.g. how to associate additional information with a node.

 	#include <string.h>
 	#include <stdlib.h>